zyw229/blog/blog/content/posts/macro002.md

 Q1 historically sees decent inflows into the market from retirement plans, 401K plans etc. However, this year's inflow, especially towards tech sector, is also likely propelled by the reversal effect of the stronger-than-usual tax-loss harvesting in Q4 2022.

 Throughout Q4 2022, investors had been selling the worst performing assets for the year for tax benefits.
-It's not hard to see why risk assets was sold more than in normal years.
-However, at the turn of year, investors found themselves extremely underweight risk.
+It's not hard to see why risk assets ware sold harder in 2022 than in normal years.
+However, at start of 2023, investors found themselves extremely underweight risk.
 This resulted in a stronger-than-usual inflow towards risk assets.

 ![SPY vs QQQ](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro002/image001.png)